usc-isi-i2/dig-wikifier/server_instructions.md

 it returns a set of lables for that Qnode id from redis

 2. Properties of nodes -
-Wikidata properties are loaded into redis as "properties:key" where key could be any QnodeID it returns a set of properties for a wikidata node
+Wikidata properties are loaded into redis as "prop:key" where key could be any QnodeID it returns a set of properties for a wikidata node

 3. Candidate map -